fireship-io/fireship.io/content/lessons/flutter-push-notifications-fcm-guide/index.md

 ### Android

-Android does not require any specific configuration, unless you want to run code after a notification is clicked-on from the device tray (while the app was in the backgrond).
+Android does not require any specific configuration, unless you want to run code after a notification is clicked-on from the device tray (while the app was in the background).

 {{< file "file" "android/app/src/main/AndroidManifest.xml" >}}
 ```xml